-Initial Enquiry If you are unsure if your project meets the criteria for the grant scheme or wish to avail of development support contact a Project Officer on 028 9022 7500 Φ. Û Û Submit Application Your application must be submitted online to the Community Relations Council only within the open timeframe for the scheme April - December (Please check website for dates) Û Û Acknowledgem ent of Application Community Relations Council your application via email. will acknowledge receipt of Û Ţ. Û Assessment weeks from receipt of the appl project officer will be in contact Assessment of the project can take between 8 - 12 weeks from receipt of the application.
-During this time a project officer will be in contact to discuss the application in further detail and/or to request further information.
+Initial Enquiry grant scheme or wish to avail or If you are unsure if your project meets the criteria for the grant scheme or wish to avail of development support contact a Project Officer on 028 9022 7500 - O Û Submit Application Community Relations Council o Your application must be submitted online to the Community Relations Council only within the open timeframe for the scheme April - December (Please check website for dates) Û Û Û Acknowledgem ent of Application Community Relations Council was your application via email. vill acknowledge receipt of Û D Û Assessment weeks from receipt of the application project officer will be in contact Assessment of the project can take between 8 - 12 weeks from receipt of the application.
+During this time a project officer will be in contact to discuss the application in further detail and/or to request further information. П Π receipt.

-receipt.